Main region

 How much super should I be getting?

-Find out how much money 11% of your pay is, by entering your pay for your normal hours into the government's handy MoneySmart calculator.
+Quickly check how much money 11.5% of your pay is.
+Put your pay for your normal hours into the government's handy MoneySmart calculator.

-Superannuation did exist before 1992 – and there was legislation about it as far back as 1915 – but it wasn't available for everyone.
-The first national survey of super in 1974 showed only 32% of workers (mostly men) were receiving super.
+Superannuation did exist before then – and there was legislation about it as far back as 1915 – but it wasn't available for everyone.
+The first national survey of super in 1974 showed only 32% of workers (mostly men) were getting super.

-And super has continued to change a lot since then, with government initiatives like the First Home Super Saver Scheme.
-And we're proud of industry innovations like our award-winning QSuper Lifetime Pension, which turns your super into retirement income payments that last as long as you live.
+Super has continued to change a lot since then, with government policies like the First Home Super Saver Scheme and Super Stapling.
+And we're proud of industry innovations like our award-winning Lifetime Pension, which turns your super into retirement income payments that last as long as you live.

 Yes, casual employees get the superannuation guarantee, just like full-time and part-time workers.